Chart Color Schemes

 Mandurah - North features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 79.4% of all households, including 37.7% couples with children, 29.1% couples without children, and 12.0% single parent families.
-Non-family households account for the remaining 20.6%, with lone person households at 18.5% and group households comprising 2.1%.
+Non-family households comprise the remaining 20.6%, with lone person households at 18.5% and group households comprising 2.1%.
 The median household size is 2.8 people, larger than the Greater Perth average of 2.4.

 Frequently Asked Questions - Households